C0ntra99/belch/README.md

 python belch.py example.com -gM "Domain admins"
 ```

 The keyword search is a little different.
-It will search the domainMap for all objects that math the keyword you provide.
-Note that this does not search inside the XML files, just the domainMap.
+It will search the domainMap for all objects that has a value that also match the keyword you provide.

+*Note: This will only search for exact words and is case specific.*
 '''
 python belch.py example.com -k "Test User"
 '''